directus/directus/.changeset/young-eels-clean.md

 '@directus/api': patch
 ---

-Added email body for completed exports to file library
+Added email body for notification on completed exports to file library